percona/pmm-doc/docs/how-to/ha-eks.md

     helm repo update
     ```

 3. Define [Parameters](https://github.com/percona/percona-helm-charts/tree/main/charts/pmm#parameters).
 An ELB load balancer.
-You can use an ELB Classic, Application, or Network Load Balancer.
-If you want to use Application Load Balancer you should define this annotations:
+You can use an Network Load Balancer.

-    ```sh
-    kubernetes.io/ingress.class: alb
-    alb.ingress.kubernetes.io/scheme: internet-facing
-    alb.ingress.kubernetes.io/target-type: ip
-    ```
-If you want to use Network Load Balancer you should define this annotations:
+To use Network Load Balancer you should define this annotations:

     ```sh
     kubernetes.io/ingress.class: nginx